28 Deg C To F

 A Deeper Dive: The History of Temperature Scales

 The development of temperature scales is a fascinating journey through scientific history.
-While the Celsius scale we use today is a refined version of Anders Celsius's original scale (which had 0° for boiling and 100° for freezing!), the Fahrenheit scale holds a unique story.
+But while the Celsius scale we use today is a refined version of Anders Celsius's original scale (which had 0° for boiling and 100° for freezing! ), the Fahrenheit scale holds a unique story.

 Daniel Gabriel Fahrenheit, a German-Dutch physicist, created his scale in the early 1700s.
 His scale was initially based on a few reference points, including the temperature of a mixture of ice, water, and ammonium chloride (0°F), the freezing point of water (32°F), and his own body temperature (approximately 96°F).
-Over time, slight adjustments were made to refine the scale to its current form.
+On top of that, over time, slight adjustments were made to refine the scale to its current form.
 While less intuitive than the Celsius scale based on water's properties, Fahrenheit's scale persisted, primarily in the United States due to its widespread early adoption.

 Beyond the Formula: Understanding the Relationship